Gilda Barabino: Early life and education

 Gilda Ann Barabino was born in Anchorage, Alaska on May 28, 1956.
 Both her mother, Margaret Agnes Barnes Barnum, and her father, Norman Edward Barnum III, were originally from New Orleans, Louisiana.
 Barabino's father was in the US Army and stationed in Alaska at the time of her birth.
 The family moved frequently during her childhood.
 After her father retired, the family returned to New Orleans.
 Barabino's mother went back to school and became a nurse's aid, working at Charity Hospital.
 Her father took a job in the Veteran's Administration, while studying for a bachelor's degree in Business Administration from Southern University at New Orleans.

 Barabino began attending Xavier University of Louisiana while still in high school and continued on to complete her studies at Xavier after her high school graduation in 1974.
 When a high school teacher told her that girls could not become chemists, she decided to pursue an undergraduate degree in chemistry to prove the teacher wrong.
 Barabino enjoyed her time at the historically black university, since she was no longer the only black student in her classes and was encouraged academically.
 She graduated with a Bachelor of Science in chemistry with minors in biology and math in 1978.

-After finishing her degree, she enrolled in the Louisiana State University Dental School and applied for an Army Health Professions scholarship to cover the expenses.
+After finishing her degree, she enrolled in the Louisiana State University (LSU) Dental School and applied for an Army Health Professions scholarship to cover the expenses.
 Barabino ended up leaving LSU after one year, after her professors refused to communicate with her and another black student, and she was told she would have to repeat her first year.
 The terms of her scholarship required her to serve in the army as a commissioned officer for three years, even though she did not finish her training.
 She served in a medical combat unit in Fort Lewis, Washington.

 After her mandatory service, Barabino applied to several PhD programs in Chemical Engineering and received a prestigious National Science Foundation graduate fellowship.
 She decided to pursue chemical engineering, since she was interested in medicine but did not want to be a clinician.
 She became the first African American admitted to the chemical engineering program at Rice University and only the fifth African American female in the U.S. to obtain a doctorate in chemical engineering.
 Her thesis work involved studying the abnormal flow of blood in sickle cell disease, a topic she picked because it disproportionately affects African Americans.
 She worked to understand the molecular mechanisms that cause red blood cells to stick together and adhere to the walls of blood vessels as they deform to pass through small capillaries in people with sickle cell disease.
 She received a PhD in 1986.